autocorr/faust_line_imaging/docs/source/quickstart.rst

 Inconsistent masking from varying noise
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+*Are an unusual number of noise spikes masked at the band edges?*
 The sensitivity as a function of frequency for some SPWs is affected by
 atmospheric or telluric lines.
 Examples include the "231.221_13CS" and
 "231.322_N2Dp" SPWs in Setup 1.
 An atmospheric ozone feature between these two